-&lt;sup>186 Parent Advisory: Social Media Companies Push Weight Loss Drugs Like Ozempic on Teens that "[c]ompanies that make semaglutide weight loss drugs are explicitly targeting social media influencers to promote them, especially plus size and body positive fashion influencers who have large followings of young people."
+that "[c]ompanies that make semaglutide weight loss drugs are explicitly targeting social media influencers to promote them, especially plus size and body positive fashion influencers who have large followings of young people."196

-- It is recognized by the medical community that weight loss drugs may cause or 191. worsen eating disorders.
-Adolescent girls are particularly susceptible to eating disorders. - As noted, Novo partnered directly with Meta to run marketing campaigns on 192.
+- It is recognized by the medical community that weight loss drugs may cause or 194. worsen eating disorders.
+Adolescent girls are particularly susceptible to eating disorders. - As noted, Novo partnered directly with Meta to run marketing campaigns on 195.
 Facebook and Instagram.
 One diabetes marketing campaign achieved 28% direct engagement rate, an unusually high rate for online advertising.
-189 - 193.
+198 This was a lauded result presented in a case study by Meta. - 196.
 Marketing on social media, including Instagram and TikTok, often uses hashtags, which are words or phrases preceded by the hash symbol ("#") that categorize and track content.
 Hashtags can be appended to posts to make them more searchable and help users find related content.
-It can also help brands reach their target audience and optimize the brand's reach. - Novo's hashtags and campaigns such as #Ozempic, #wegovyweightloss, 194. #ozempicjourney all had hundreds of millions of views across multiple platforms. - 195.
-Novo sponsored an "Ask Me Anything" session on Reddit, a popular forum akin to a digital town hall where users can ask questions and receive responses directly through the web forum.
+It can also help brands reach their target audience and optimize the brand's reach. - 197.
+Novo's hashtags and campaigns such as #Ozempic, #wegovyweightloss, #ozempicjourney all had hundreds of millions of views across multiple platforms. - For instance, Novo Sponsored an "Ask Me Anything" session on Reddit, a popular 198. forum akin to a digital town hall where users can ask questions and receive responses directly through the web forum.
 The AMA was hosted by medical doctor with a specialty in weight management.
-She https://parentstogetheraction.org/2024/03/06/parent-advisory-social-media-companies-pushweight-loss-drugs-like-ozempic-on-teens-despite-risks/.
+She offered dozens of responses to users, including the suggestion that "eating and wegovy-zepbound-rcna162124.